YakovL/-git-github/cloning.md

 and do stuff there.

-Finally, if we want to make some pull requests via GitHub/(GitLab/..?), we should fork the repo there first, clone our fork and work with it.
+Finally, if we want to make some pull requests via GitHub/(GitLab/..?), we should fork the repo there first, pull/clone our fork and work with it.
 This can be done later, but to use name `origin` for it, we shouldn't use this name for the main repo (use `upstream`).